mlrun/mlrun/docs/serving/serving-graph.md

 #### **Writing your own serving class**

-You can implement your own model serving or data processing classes, all you need is to inherit the base model serving class and add your implementation for model `load()` (download the model file(s) and load the model into memory) and `predict()` (accept request payload and return prediction/inference results).
+You can implement your own model serving or data processing classes, all you need to do is inherit the base model serving class and add your implementation for model `load()` (download the model file(s) and load the model into memory) and `predict()` (accept request payload and return prediction/inference results).